Prince of Persia: The Lost Crown Review | PlayStation 5

 Reviewed by Rayan on Jan 15, 2024

-The Prince of Persia series is among the game industry's oldest that has, for some reason, become mired in its history.
+The Prince of Persia series is among the game industry's oldest and has, for some reason, become mired in its history.
 But it's been almost a decade and a half since we got a proper entry of the Prince of Persia: The Forgotten Sands.
-My dad used to tell me stories about the first Prince of Persia he played on MS-DOS, and when I played my first Prince of Persia game that launched in 2008, I instantly fell in love with it.
+My dad used to tell me stories about the first Prince of Persia he played on MS-DOS, and when I played my first Prince of Persia game, which launched in 2008, I instantly fell in love with it.

 A new Prince of Persia game was something I was eagerly anticipating.
 But when the Prince of Persia: The Lost Crown was announced, fans of the series were upset because you aren't playing as the prince himself.
 I was also disappointed because this new entry doesn't look exactly like the classic Prince of Persia games I hoped for.
 But The Lost Crown does an excellent job of returning the game to its 2D origins in plot, platforming, and combat, as Ubisoft did.
 I got more than I had anticipated.